-This manual should help you get familiar with using your MPC X, MPC Live, MPC Live II, MPC One or MPC Touch.
+This manual should help you get familiar with using your MPC X, MPC Live, MPC Live II, MPC One, MPC Studio II or MPC Touch (from here on, "MPC hardware" unless otherwise noted).
 For consistency, the terminology throughout is based on the MPC nomenclature.
 We also used specific formatting to indicate particular topics of significance: